-Guest Post by Sarah Magdalena Love
+Guest Post by Yarrow Magdalena

 I have always been interested in ritual, magic and authentic spirituality, but it took me a long time to really feel brave enough to make a commitment to these things in my everyday life.
 When I was eleven I bought my first book on witchcraft – I had some questionable spells in it and explained some magical plant properties and lucky charms.
 For quite some time it was my most prized possession.
 On the other hand I really wanted to fit in and I knew that casting spells after school wouldn’t exactly help me with my popularity.
 The series Charmed was sadly not really big in Germany back then, that would have probably given me some permission to be more magical.

 Staying grounded, working on my self-worth and comforting myself through some major transitions and heartbreaks has been the biggest challenge of my twenties – it asked of me to develop a solid self-care practice and strong boundaries.
 When I signed up for the priestess training I had just graduated from my Saturn return and was ready to step up my game and create a vision for my thirties that was more aligned, magical and abundant.
 I wanted to become a really confident tarot reader, be able to hold space for others and most of all be in community with people who shared my passions.

 Interestingly, my initial ideas revolved more about what I could do for other people rather than what I might learn to do for myself.
 I had heard about the idea of filling your own cup up first of course, but somehow I didn’t have a tangible idea of what that might mean and maybe I just didn’t give myself permission to just feel into what investing in myself without any plans to turn it into an outward expression might mean.